 - Letter from nominee explaining what topic area she/he would be interested in presenting at the U21 HSG annual meeting workshop and why (maximum 500 words)

-The selection committee for the U21 HS Teaching Excellence Award will include the following:
+The selection committee will include the following:

 - U21 HSG Executive Committee members

 - 3 members from the U21 Educational Innovation Steering Group

 - 19 March: Award is open for applications

 - 18 June: Deadline for universities to submit their nominee